negeek/Data-structures-and-Algorithm/README.md

 # Data-structures-and-Algorithm
-All Data structures and algorithm problems solved using python
+Data structures and algorithm problems solved using python